 Looking After You and Your Family

-When someone is having problems with alcohol, medication or other drugs, or experiencing other mental health challenges, it can affect the whole family.
+When someone is having problems with alcohol or other drugs, or experiencing other mental health challenges, it can affect the whole family.
 You might be feeling worried, anxious, angry, guilty, or confused.
 When you’re worrying about your family member it can be easy to forget to take care of your own health and well-being.
 However, when things are stressful it’s even more important than usual to make time to look after yourself.

 If you’re getting support and looking after your own wellbeing, you will feel better and you will be better able to help your family.
 It’s a bit like when the flight attendant on a plane explains the emergency procedure and tells you to fit your own oxygen mask before you fit someone else’s – you need to be able to breathe before you can help someone else.

 Click on the video below from Connect4Health which talks about why it’s important for families to have support.

 Sometimes when you’re focused on someone else’s wellbeing it can be easy to miss the signs that you’re stressed or need support.
 Some of the signs that you might be stressed or need support include:

 - Having problems sleeping or waking up in the morning

 - Eating a lot more or a lot less than usual

 - Getting distracted easily

 - Finding it hard to concentrate

 - Feeling run down or getting sick